-The Chemistry Olympiad is a multi-tiered competition designed to stimulate and promote achievement in high school chemistry.
-The local and U.S. National Chemistry Olympiad competitions are sponsored by the American Chemical Society.
-Each year, four students are chosen to represent the U.S. team at the International Chemistry Olympiad competition, which is hosted by a different country each year.
+The U.S. National Chemistry Olympiad is a multi-tiered competition designed to stimulate and promote achievement in high school chemistry.
+It is sponsored by the American Chemical Society.
+Each year, four students are chosen to represent the USA in the International Chemistry Olympiad competition, which is hosted every year in July in one of the participating countries.

 Goals of the U.S. National Chemistry Olympiad are set by a subcommittee of the Society Committee on Education.
 The Chemistry Olympiad program aims to:

-- Stimulate all young people to achieve excellence in chemistry
+- Stimulate young people to achieve excellence in chemistry

 - Recognize outstanding chemistry students and, in doing so, encourage additional learning at a formative time in their intellectual development